Category Archives: Spiritual Guides and How To’s

 What is spiritual awareness?
 To be aware of stuff that our physical senses do not pick up, right?
 Some people find themselves infinitely frustrated in this area, a-liking themselves to a board or a little pea when it comes to spiritual awareness.
 Before striving to leap into the realm of the ‘claire’s’ (clairvoyant, clairsentient, etc.), it may be helpful to ask oneself how much of the physical senses are really being paid attention to, to begin with.
 When you listen to your loved ones are you really listening?
 Are you aware of their posture, the subtleties in their voice, the strain on their face perhaps?
 Are you using your mind to understand the context and history of the conversation?
 Can you listen to all of that in addition to the words that are coming through?
 How is it that you know what someone else is thinking?

-When you have revelations or ideas, do you allow them to fill you and flesh out or do you take the information and keep flying?
+When you have revelations or ideas, do you allow them to fill you and flesh out or do you take just the information part and keep flying?
 When you have ‘gut feelings’, what part of your body do you feel them in?
 Do you “see”, do you “feel”, do you just “know” in your heart?

 Why do you want to be spiritually aware?
 Are you not getting the information you need already?
 Are you following your heart’s desire and your true values or do you need something supernatural to tell you something you already know?

 One wonderful thing about developing spiritual senses is that it allows us to know deeply that we are not alone.
 We can communicate with our spirit guides with lucidity.
-We can understand the connections between events in our lives more fully (through more senses).
+We can understand the connections between events in our lives more fully through more senses.
 We can actively partake in the vast web of energy that we are part of.
 We can merge and make love with aspects of nature that make us feel passionate.

 Just as there are many people who are trying to become spiritually aware, there are many others who are trying to find a way to shut down those senses because they have become overwhelmed.

-glossy power copy(overwhelmed)
+glossy power copy(overwhelm)

 This ties into the previous section about choosing where to engage our personal power, where we choose what to pay attention to and what not to.
-This can be very easy or it can seem ever elusive.
+This can be very easy or it can seem ever-elusive.
 Spiritual training can help one gain sovereignty over one’s psychic boundaries and be free to choose when and where to be open to the broader energies of the world.

 Bless the Boundaries, Preserve the Power.